 This is a toolkit that will be consistent for every role and employee.
 You should focus on four core skills: digital, higher cognitive, social and emotional, and adaptability/resilience.

 After considering which activities your employee groups will undertake to help the business pivot, you need to also think about the skills each of these groups will need.

 To do this, you need to focus on strategic workforce planning to help you determine the right skills to develop quickly.
-Each of these learning scenarios is tailored to a specific role, and to cut cost and scale effectively, you can bring training online.
+Each of these learning scenarios is tailored to a specific role, and to cut costs and scale effectively, you can bring training online.

 By getting started on upskilling your employees, you will better prepare for future disruptions.
 It will make the business more agile, resilient and adaptable when addressing skills gaps and implementing new business models.

 When you implement, test, adjust and repeat, you give yourself and the business room to make mistakes and improve, so you’re prepared for whatever comes your way.

 When it comes to upskilling employees, small businesses are in the perfect spot.
 Their size allows them to make bold moves quickly and operate in an agile environment successfully.
 They tend to have a clearer view of each team’s deficiencies and select the right employees to upskill.

 Employee-training budgets can be a bit of a sore topic for businesses struggling to meet their labour budget and come out net positive.
 Instead of cutting costs for employee learning, you should be working to build and protect a learning ecosystem for your employees.
 The benefit far outweighs the negative.

 As companies transition out of Covid-19, many changes are here to stay.
 Including the use of technology and the structure of teams across virtual offices.
 How businesses adapt to these changes will help them see continued success and growth within their organisation.
 Reskilling and upskilling your employees can help you stay agile, protect yourself against future disruptions and keep your team engaged.

 For more helpful reading, check out this blog post here: The Effects of Poor Communication in the Workplace